krishnakadiyala/NPAcourse/labs/Section_02_Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_11_Jinja2_Config_Templates_01.md

 ##### Step 6

-Using the Ansible `template` module, lets add a new task that will take this variable and render it with a Jinja template (that is yet to be created):
+Using the Ansible `template` module, let's add a new task that will take this variable and render it with a Jinja template (that is yet to be created):

 ``` yaml